 Frame of Mind

-Naturally, my desire to avoid said restraint was significant.
+Naturally, my desire to ignore his advice was significant.
 Like most film students, I wanted to make something show-stopping that would get me attention.
 But I knew if that was my biggest goal, the film would probably come out worse.
 I wondered, what if there was a character who had to learn the price of obsessing over greatness?
-I decided to focus on that theme, and tried to make a film that showcased my interests as a director, regardless of how masterful it attempted to be.
+I decided to focus on that theme, and tried to make a film that demonstrated my interests as a director, regardless of how masterful it attempted to be.

 A college student risks his lifelong friendship in pursuit of the perfect photograph.